naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/01_docker_tutorial.md

 A **Docker image** can be viewed as containing the binaries of a pre-configured virtual machine.
 Images are specified by a series of commands in a **Dockerfile** and built with the `docker build` command.

-Here is an example Dockerfile which should be written to a file called `Dockerfile`:
+Here is an example of the contents of a Dockerfile, which should be saved in a file called `Dockerfile` (no file extension):
 ```Dockerfile
 FROM python:3.7
 WORKDIR /app